idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ![alt text][concretesetup]

 ## Results
-Results are displayed in tables with considered values for each assessment and some values are shown in figures.
+In the followed example there is way how to run the check and the get results.
+Results are stored in the object with considered values for each assessment.
 ```csharp
 //Creating instance of Rcs controller
 var rcsController = new IdeaStatiCa.RcsController.IdeaRcsController();